Skip to main content

 What is changing about Mount Sinai’s participation with Molina Medicaid, Child Health Plus, HARP, and NY Essential plans?

-If you decide to continue your insurance coverage through Anthem Medicare Advantage, Anthem Individual Marketplace, Molina, or VNS Health, the insurer may require you to pay more out of pocket to continue receiving health care from the Mount Sinai providers you trust.
+If you decide to continue your insurance coverage through Anthem Medicare Advantage, Anthem Individual Marketplace, or Molina, the insurer may require you to pay more out of pocket to continue receiving health care from the Mount Sinai providers you trust.
 It would mean that you may need to use out-of-network benefits (if available through your plan) and/or pay for your care without the aid of insurance.

 Will emergency care still be covered in network?